kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 2. Terminate [critical pods](/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/#marking-pod-as-critical) running on the node.

 Graceful node shutdown feature is configured with two [`KubeletConfiguration`](/docs/tasks/administer-cluster/kubelet-config-file/) options:
-* `ShutdownGracePeriod`:
+* `shutdownGracePeriod`:
   * Specifies the total duration that the node should delay the shutdown by.
 This is the total grace period for pod termination for both regular and [critical pods](/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/#marking-pod-as-critical).
-* `ShutdownGracePeriodCriticalPods`:
+* `shutdownGracePeriodCriticalPods`:
   * Specifies the duration used to terminate [critical pods](/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/#marking-pod-as-critical) during a node shutdown.
-This value should be less than `ShutdownGracePeriod`.
+This value should be less than `shutdownGracePeriod`.

-For example, if `ShutdownGracePeriod=30s`, and `ShutdownGracePeriodCriticalPods=10s`, kubelet will delay the node shutdown by 30 seconds.
+For example, if `shutdownGracePeriod=30s`, and `shutdownGracePeriodCriticalPods=10s`, kubelet will delay the node shutdown by 30 seconds.
 During the shutdown, the first 20 (30-10) seconds would be reserved for gracefully terminating normal pods, and the last 10 seconds would be reserved for terminating [critical pods](/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/#marking-pod-as-critical).